- Witch hazel is a natural plant extract that can treat the inflammation and oiliness associated with acne

 Salicylic acid is drying, so if you have dry or sensitive skin, it may not be an optimal treatment for you.

-Vitamin A is an antioxidant that may be used to treat acne in multiple ways.
+Vitamin A is an antioxidant that can treat acne in multiple ways.
 It may be taken orally as a dietary supplement or a prescription medication.
 Topical vitamin A, also called retinol, is a highly effective acne treatment.

-Zinc is a mineral that is effective against acne.
-It’s available in both topical and nutritional supplement form.
-Zinc works best for mild to moderate acne.
+Zinc is a mineral that is effective against mild-to-moderate acne due to its anti-inflammatory and antibacterial properties.
+It can also regulate sebum production and cell turnover.
+It’s available in both topical and nutritional supplement form, and works best for mild-to-moderate acne.

-Witch hazel for acne is a naturally anti-inflammatory astringent that may help some people address mild to moderate acne.
+Witch hazel for acne is a naturally anti-inflammatory astringent that offers benefits to those with mild to moderate acne.
 It is generally considered safe, although some formulations containing alcohol could irritate or dry the skin.

 Witch hazel is easy to incorporate into your skin care routine.
 Side effects aren’t likely, but if you experience increased irritation or signs of an allergic reaction, stop use and contact your dermatologist.